mendersoftware/mender-artifact/Documentation/artifact-format.md

 Format: JSON

 Meta data about the image.
 This depends on the `type` in `header-info`.
-For `rootfs-image` this is at minimum `ImageID` and `DeviceType`.
+For `rootfs-image` this is at minimum `rootfsId`.
 For example:

 ```
-{
-  "DeviceType": "vexpress-qemu",
-  "ImageID": "core-image-minimal-201608110900"
-}
+{ "rootfsId": "core-image-minimal-201608110900" }
 ```

 There may also be other meta data attributes specified.
+For other package types this file can contain for example number of files in the `data` directory, if the update contains more than one.
+Or it can contain network address(es) and credentials if Mender is to do a proxy update.

 ### checksums